browserengineering/book/book/scheduling.md

 `Task` is supposed to occur, and compare against the current time in the event loop.
 This is called *polling*, and is what, for example, the SDL event loop does to look for events and tasks.
-However, that can mean wasting time in a loop until the task is ready, so I expect the `Timer` to be more efficient.
+However, that can mean wasting CPU cycles in a loop until the task is ready, so I expect the `Timer` to be more efficient.

 [timer]: https://docs.python.org/3/library/threading.html#timer-objects